 If by “a blockchain” (or “a distributed ledger”) you mean “a distributed data store using cryptographic functions and blocks of data chained together” then it basically means “software technology” and indeed pretty much everything can be digitized with software.
 It also means that people have been developing “blockchains / DL” for decades.
 It’s a fallacy.
 It’s like saying any mobile application is a form of “Uberization”.
-With your definition, saying that a blockchain is immutable and decentralized is like saying that vehicules are safe, fast and clean because the Tesla Model 3 is.
-Get out of here.
+Saying that all blockchains are “immutable and decentralized” because the Bitcoin system is, is like saying that all vehicles are safe, fast and clean because the Tesla Model 3 is.

 In reality, blockchains were specifically conceived as “a consensus system allowing to exchange scarce digital units of value between unidentified people, without using a unique or a small group of authorities”.